sanis/nova-spark-overview/README.md

 ### Security

-If you discover any security related issues, please email rudolf@rhyslees.io instead of using the issue tracker.
+If you discover any security related issues, please email info@rhyslees.co.uk instead of using the issue tracker.

 ## License